manrs-tools/manrs-docs/markdown/MANRS-IXP-Implementation-Guide.md

 # IXPs are important partners in the MANRS community

 IXPs can be a collaborative focal point to discuss and promote the importance of routing security.
-To address the unique needs and concerns of IXPs, the community has separate set of MANRS actions for IXP participants.
+To address the unique needs and concerns of IXPs, the community created a separate set of MANRS actions for IXP participants.

 # Eligibility criteria and proof of implementation